hydoai/synthlabel/README.md

 **Record new videos, then move them into `RAW`.**

 **Rename videos to a standardized format:**
+This renaming script calculates a checksum for the whole file, then turns hash into a pronounceable 'proquint'.
+Therefore, the same file will always be re-named the same filename by this script.
 ```
 python3 video_renamer.py --dir <VIDEO_DATA/RAW>
 ```